oloed/ember-todo/README.md

  - `@story` Filter TODOs (filter as you type)
  - `@story` Be able to have tabs of different named groups of TODOs
  - `@story` Add JavaScript tests
+ - `@story` add observers to models so you can have a timeline of what recently changed

 [ember.js]: http://emberjs.com